iAmNawa/micro-react-node-docker/readme.md

 Then head over to localhost:3000 to test out the app.
 You can also run these as docker containers instead.
 To run type:
 docker build .
-docker run <WHATEVER CONTAINER NUMBER DOCKER BUILD GAVE YOU>
+docker run <WHATEVER IMAGE ID DOCKER BUILD GAVE YOU>
 Then head over to localhost:3000 to start the app